Farru19/ExifReveal/README.md

 # Simple Metadata Extractor

-This Python script extracts basic metadata from image (JPEG, PNG) and PDF files.
+ExifReveal is a Python tool that extracts metadata from common file types, including images and PDFs.
+It allows users to view information such as camera settings, author details, and other embedded data.

 ## Usage